JKAnderson/DS-Gadget/README.md

 You probably already have both.

 # Changelog
+###2.1
+* Added a button to unlock all gestures to Misc tab
+* Added a very awkwardly-placed button to reset your hair slot to Internals tab, because flexing permanently hecks it up
+* Added stored quantity (for quantity storage ^:) to Internals tab
+* Fixed (probably) problems with aiming bows while No Death was on
+* Fixed some misconfigured items

 ### 2.0
 * Gadget now supports the debug version
 * Fixed window seemingly disappearing forever sometimes